 Researchers with the CHERP created a conceptual framework that outlined three phases of health disparities research: detection, understanding, and reduction and elimination.

 Detection means acquiring the knowledge that disparities exist, typically discovered through epidemiological studies of large patient populations.

 Understanding why disparities exist is complex, and explanations usually include many factors.
 Some factors can be based on patient beliefs or their biology, or on differences in demographic characteristics.
-Other factors may be provider-related, such as implicit or explicit bias, and communication with different groups of patients.
+Other factors may be provider-related, such as implicit bias or cultural sensitivity, and communication with different groups of patients.
 Still other factors can include policies and practices of the medical center or the health care system itself.
-Finally, a host of social and environmental factors outside of the health care system may come into play.
+Finally, a host of social determinants and environmental factors outside of the health care system may come into play.

 Once disparities are identified, and researchers have some understanding of what may be driving them, interventions are designed and tested to reduce or eliminate the problem.

 2016 State of the Science conference—In 2016, CHERP and VA's Health Equity and Rural Outreach Innovation Center (HEROIC) co-hosted a conference that brought together 100 research investigators and partners to address strategies to improve health equity for minority Veterans; homeless Veterans; and lesbian, gay, bisexual, and transsexual (LGBT) Veterans.

 In 2017, the journal Medical Care published a special supplement devoted to research growing out of that conference.
 The supplement included a systematic review of interventions to reduce disparities in at-risk Veteran populations and a discussion of the role implementation science can play in advancing health equity research.